kimpro82/GodSaveTheQueen/README.md

 ## Regression Analysis
-For my wife who is a newbie of matrix operation and fitting regression model in R
+For my wife who is a newbie of fitting regression model in `R` and `SAS`

 ![Do you want to build a snowman](Regression%20Analysis/Images/Do%20you%20want%20to%20build%20a%20snowman.png)